status-im/status-go/services/wallet/README.md

 1. Call `wallet_setInitialRange`
 2. Call `wallet_checkRecentHistory`
 3. On `recent-history-ready` request transactions via `wallet_getTransfersByAddress`
-4. Repeat `wallet_checkRecentHistory` in N minutes (currently 20 minutes in `status-react` for upstream RPC node.
+4. Repeat `wallet_checkRecentHistory` in N minutes (currently 20 minutes in `status-mobile` for upstream RPC node.
 If a custom node is used interval can be arbitrary)

 ### Logging into application
 1. Call `wallet_checkRecentHistory`
 2. On `recent-history-ready` request transactions via `wallet_getTransfersByAddress`
-3. Repeat `wallet_checkRecentHistory` in N minutes (currently 20 minutes in `status-react` for upstream RPC node.
+3. Repeat `wallet_checkRecentHistory` in N minutes (currently 20 minutes in `status-mobile` for upstream RPC node.
 If a custom node is used interval can be arbitrary)

 ### Watching transaction
 1. Call `wallet_watchTransaction`